 Washburn nursing graduates collaborate with communities applying ethical leadership, critical thinking, and technological skills to design caring, innovative health solutions for diverse populations.

 The baccalaureate nursing program was established at Washburn University in the Fall of 1974.
 In 1982, the program was granted status as a School of Nursing through an act of the Legislature.

 Nursing is a health profession which is concerned with promoting the quality of life in individuals, families, and communities.
 The deliberative and creative use of knowledge for the betterment of human beings is expressed in the science and art of nursing.
-The nurse, an integral part of the client's environment, is responsible for assisting the client in recognizing and coping with health needs throughout the life process.
-Through application of the nursing process, the nurse functions as a provider of care, a designer/ manager/coordinator of care, and as a member of the profession (AACN, 1986/ Aug 1998)*.
+The nurse, at all levels of preparation, is responsible for assisting the client in recognizing and coping with health needs throughout the life process.
+Through application of the nursing process, the nurse functions as a provider of care, a designer/ coordinator/manager of care, and as a member of the profession.

+Nursing is a practice profession that values clinical expertise and the application of scientific knowledge.
 Professional education in nursing begins at the baccalaureate level.
-The purpose of professional nursing education is to provide the knowledge base and skills necessary for the student learner to become a professional practitioner of nursing.
+The purpose of professional nursing education is to provide the knowledge, skills, and attitudes necessary for the student to become a professional nurse and to have the foundation for graduate education.
 General education in the humanities and in the natural and social sciences provides a broad foundation for understanding and augmenting nursing theory and facilitates the development and integration of the nursing student as a professional person.